Lewis & Clark Lake walleye, sauger and hybrids

 Did you know that the spawning seasons of walleye and sauger naturally overlap and they sometimes spawn together, forming hybrids known as saugeye. Â Saugeye can also spawn with one another, or with pure walleye or sauger.
 Of all four Missouri River reservoirs in South Dakota, Lewis and Clark Lake has the highest percentage of walleye/sauger hybrids.
 This means many of the fish caught by anglers in Lewis and Clark Lake that look like pure walleye or sauger could be hybrids.

 These regulations apply to waters of the Missouri River from Gavins Point Dam upstream to Fort Randall Dam.

 - 4 fish daily/8 possession: Walleye/Sauger/Hybrid (in any combination).

 - *There is NO minimum length restriction in July and August and only 1 fish in the daily limit may be 20â€ or longer from the South Dakota/Nebraska border upstream to Fort Randall Dam.

 - High-grading or culling of walleye/sauger/saugeye is prohibited.

-Lewis and Clark walleye tend to have stronger year classes produced during drought years.
-If the current drought continues into 2013, the chances of another moderate to strong year class increases.
+Lewis and Clark Lake walleye tend to have stronger year classes produced during drought years.
+If water yield through the reservoirs is lower than average in 2015, the chances of another moderate to strong year class increases.